 The definition we give in (\ref{I-Type}) reduces to evaluating the $I_{1}$-integration given here

 where $q>1$.
 This integration has an upper and lower bound, hence the sign convention we use here will locate the inner horizon $r_{-}$, outer horizon $r_{+}$ and the asymptotically flat region $r\rightarrow \infty$ according to the choice of the reference point.
 We choose that point to be the outer horizon $u\rightarrow-\infty$ ($v\rightarrow\infty$).
-Accordingly, we have a monotonic map from $u$($v$), defined in any of the regions $E_{\pm}$ and $E$; to $\tilde{u}$ ($\tilde{v}$).
-Moreover, the map from $(t,r)$ to the later coordinates is also \emph{globally monotonic}.
-Moreover, those coordinates have a built-in \emph{compact} domain and, hence, could be used directly to construct Penrose diagrams for the RN spacetime.
-The choice of signs $\mu$ does not harm the continuity or differentiability of the map, still, it will result in a uniform signature of the Generalized Kruskal Coordinate of type-I. Nevertheless, it is sufficient if we have only a semi-positive conformal factor.
-Accordingly, the metric in the CCG type-I coordinates will take the following form.
+Accordingly, if we stick to the $\mu=\mu_v=\mu_u$ in (\ref{mu def}), we can have a monotonic map from $u$($v$), defined in any of the regions $E_{\pm}$ and $E$; to $\tilde{u}$ ($\tilde{v}$).
+However, as we want to explicitly chart one of the RN universe let's choose $\mu_v=1$ while $\mu=\mu_u$.
+As the ODEs in (\ref{I-Type}) could be easily integrated in terms of the Hypergeometric functions ${}_2 F_{1}(a,b;c;x)$ \cite{ronveaux_2007,hypergeometric1,hypergeometric2}.